argakiig-testing/SecureByDesign/CONTRIBUTING.md

 - Unit tests should be fast and test logic without external dependencies
 - Integration tests should verify actual AWS resource creation/configuration
 - Use environment variables or `Pulumi.<stack>.yaml` for credentials
-- Validate your code with `npm run lint && npm run build`
+- Validate your code with `make lint && make build`

 ### Available Make Commands